nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 But developers quickly realize they can't easily deploy apps to their own devices these days and forget about it: you only get a week of app to work, and after that, you have to rebuild it, unless you paid $99 to Apple to enroll in the development program.
 Unfortunately, even after the DMA Act in the EU, you still cannot sideload freely an app you've built unless you purchase a 1-year provisioning profile or you only have a 7-day one.

 This makes ultimately no sense — an innovative technology company actively puts roadblocks into democratized application development.
 Even Progressive Web Applications (PWAs) face notable limitations on iOS: even after Apple's 16-18.x updates, iOS PWAs still run inside Safari's sandbox.
 They get WebGL2 and web-push, but they don't get Web Bluetooth/USB/NFC, Background Sync, or more than ~50MB of guaranteed storage.
-WebGL runs through Metal shim, so real-wolrd frame-rates ofen trail native Metal apps; this is good enough for UI, but not for AAA 3D games.
+WebGL runs through Metal shim, so real-world frame-rates often trail native Metal apps; this is good enough for UI, but not for AAA 3D games.

 Nowadays, AI has reduced the complexity of modern software development by allowing anyone to tackle unknown technologies by providing all the necessary knowledge in an accessible way.
 You can clearly see how web development got more interest from non-technical people who have a way to build their ideas without specializing in a plethora of technologies.
 But when it comes to mobile apps — you just have to play by the artificial rules.
 You cannot create an app, share it freely; it still must be verified by Apple.
 It’s ironic that the same company that once empowered independent developers now imposes tight restrictions that hinder personal app development and distribution.